AlexHibo/TimeSeries/README.md

-# TimeSeries 1
+# TimeSeries

+### In Basic-Time-Series :

-Introduction to the theoretical foundations of random processes and time series TP 1,2 et 3 completed with my dear binom Noa Andre.
+Introduction to the theoretical foundations of random processes and time series (Autocorrelation, ARMA models etc...)

+###